odus-ex/react-isomorphic-toolchain/README.md

 # react-isomorphic-toolchain

-A toolchain for generating isomorphic React bolierplate code.
+A toolchain for generating bolierplate code for isomorphic React SPAs.

 ## Isomorphisim